AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex5.md

 ![RTCDP](./images/rtcdpsf.png)

 Select **New Account** as Account Type.
-Please use these credentials to connect to the S3-bucket:
+Please use these credentials to connect to the S3 bucket:

 | Access Key ID             | Secret Access Key             |
 |:-----------------------:| :-----------------------:|